 When will I receive my iPad and course materials?

 You will be given access to the reading materials about a week before your course is due to start (you'll be sent a login for the course portal).
 You will receive the iPad loaded with a copy of the course material upon your arrival on the first day of the course.

 Can I get the course materials in hard copy?

 No. We're serious about sustainability.
-We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be pre-loaded on your iPad mini.
+We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be pre-loaded on your iPad.
 If you elect to bring your own device, you will be able to access and download digital copies of required documents.

 The dates I chose when I enrolled don't work anymore - can I swap dates?

 You may swap dates with no additional fees up until 10 working days prior to commencement (presuming there is space in your preferred sessions).
 Please email your request to firstname.lastname@example.org

 What happens if I'm sick or for some other reason have to miss a day or more of the course?